-- Community consultation confirmed that a pipe water supply network is needed to minimize acute water crisis in the camp area especially at dry season; - They addressed that due to scarcity of ground water (shallow tube wells)especially in dry season they become force to receive unhealthy and aesthetically unpleasant surface water i.e.pond, canal etc. - Water of shallow tube wells contain iron.
-Some tube wells contain so much iron that, those's water are not drinkable.
-So DRP peoples requested to supply iron free water. - They emphasized for the construction of good quality of distribution pipe network so that they can receiveno stop water service; - They stated number of proposed plastic water tank for the camp is not adequate.
+- Community consultation confirmed that a pipe water supply network is needed to minimize acute water crisis in the camp area especially at dry season.
+They are suffering lots about collecting water from bottom of the hill.
+Old women are facing problem to collect water that's why they are drinking less water.
+Do not washing hand and cloth regularly. - They addressed that due to scarcity of ground water (shallow tube wells) especially in dry season they become force to receive unhealthy and aesthetically unpleasant surface water i.e. pond, canal etc. - Water of shallow tube wells contains iron.
+Some tube wells contain so much iron that water is not drinkable.
+So DRP peoples requested to supply iron free water. - They emphasized for the construction of good quality of distribution pipe network so that they can receive nonstop water service; - They stated number of proposed plastic water tank for the camp is not adequate.
 They wanted provision of more tank with large capacity; - They also expressed their concern about employment opportunities.
-They said that, if possible non skilled worker should engage from DRP community so that they can manage their livelihood.
+They said that, if possible, non-skilled worker should engage from DRP community so that they can manage their livelihood.